-CAMEOS takes into account point mutations and indels that impact protein coding, as well as mutations that disrupt long-range interactions.
+CAMEOS considers point mutations and indels that impact protein coding, as well as mutations that disrupt long-range interactions.
 It focuses on the overlapping nature of genes and computationally determines if a mutation can be tolerated by multiple proteins that are encoded from the same sequence.
 This is important because host cells that develop a mutation in the synthetic gene construct can grow and overtake the population, and the final product will be different or have low yield.
-If the synthetic gene overlaps with an essential gene, then the same mutation would die out instead of take over the population.
+Although gene flow can increase genetic variation, if the synthetic gene overlaps with an essential gene, then the same mutation would die out instead of take over the population.

 One theory based on this research is that overlapping genes protect from accumulating mutations in the population.
 If a mutation is not tolerated when incorporated into multiple encoded proteins, it will result in gene deletion.
 To test this theory, they overlapped or “entangled” genes that were saturated with mutations and evaluated gene fitness.
 They also developed a high-throughput method to functionally test and validate the in silico predictions.
 The researchers pooled the synthetic oligos before transforming them.
 The viable E. coli cells were selected for transformed plasmids using MOPS dropout media.